Dave Mustaine: Metallica

 In 1981, Mustaine disbanded Panic and joined Metallica as the lead guitarist.
 Metallica's drummer Lars Ulrich had posted an ad in a local newspaper, The Recycler, looking for a lead guitarist.
 Mustaine later said of his first meeting with James Hetfield and Ulrich: "I was in the room warming up and I walked out and asked, 'Well, am I gonna audition or what?', and they said, 'No, you've got the job.'
 I couldn't believe how easy it had been and suggested that we get some beer to celebrate."

-Metallica began recording their first album titled Kill 'Em All in 1983 but Mustaine's tenure with Metallica was short-lived.
-Brian Slagel, owner of Metal Blade Records, recalled in an interview: "Dave was an incredibly talented guy but he also had an incredibly large problem with alcohol and drugs.
-He'd get wasted and become a real crazy person, a raging megalomaniac, and the other guys just couldn't deal with that after a while.
-I mean, they all drank of course, but Dave drank more… much more.
-I could see they were beginning to get fed up of seeing Dave drunk out of his mind all the time."

 On one occasion, Mustaine brought his dog to rehearsal; the dog jumped onto Metallica bassist Ron McGovney's car and scratched the paint.
 Hetfield allegedly yelled at Mustaine's dog and kicked it in a fit of rage, which provoked Mustaine into physically attacking Hetfield.
 Mustaine was fired following the altercation, but the next day, Mustaine asked to be allowed back in the band and was granted his request.
 Another incident occurred when Mustaine, who had been drinking, poured a can of beer down the neck and into the pickups of McGovney's bass, resulting in electrical damage.
 McGovney claimed that he was unaware of the damage and that he received an electric shock upon plugging it into an amplifier.

-On April 11, 1983, after Metallica had driven to New York to record their debut album, Mustaine was officially ejected from the band because of his alcoholism, drug abuse, overly aggressive behavior, and personal clashes with founding members Hetfield and Ulrich, an incident Mustaine refers to as "no warning, no second chance".
+On April 11, 1983, after Metallica had driven to New York to record their debut album, Kill 'Em All, Mustaine was ejected from the band because of his alcoholism, drug abuse, overly aggressive behavior, and personal clashes with founding members Hetfield and Ulrich, an incident Mustaine refers to as "no warning, no second chance".
 The band packed up Mustaine's gear, drove him to the Port Authority Bus Terminal, and put him on a Greyhound bus bound for Los Angeles.
-On this bus ride Mustaine scribbled some lyrical ideas on the back of a hand bill, which later became the song "Set the World Afire" from the 1988 Megadeth album So Far, So Good...
+On this bus ride, after reading a political hand bill, Mustaine scribbled some lyrical ideas on the backing of a Sno Balls cake, which later became the song "Set the World Afire" from the 1988 Megadeth album So Far, So Good...
 So What!

 During his time in Metallica, Mustaine toured with the band, co-wrote four songs that appeared on Kill 'Em All, and co-wrote two songs that eventually appeared on the 1984 album Ride the Lightning.
 Mustaine has also made unverified claims to have written parts of "Leper Messiah" from Master of Puppets.
+Brian Slagel, owner of Metal Blade Records, recalled in an interview: "Dave was an incredibly talented guy but he also had an incredibly large problem with alcohol and drugs.
+He'd get wasted and become a real crazy person, a raging megalomaniac, and the other guys just couldn't deal with that after a while.
+I mean, they all drank of course, but Dave drank more… much more.
+I could see they were beginning to get fed up of seeing Dave drunk out of his mind all the time."